Submitting to the NCHC Convention

 Westminster College is a member of the National Collegiate Honors Council (NCHC), which sponsors an annual convention attended by about 2,000 undergraduates, professors, and administrators from Honors programs around the country.
 Representatives from Westminster College attend the convention each year to participate in workshops, attend sessions, and enjoy the many entertaining diversions of the host city.
 Students who are interested in attending should consult the director of Honors and read the following guidelines about making a proposal.
 This year's meeting will be on Oct.
 12-16, 2016 in Seattle (note: this is right before fall break).
 Our Honors program typically sends anywhere from 4-8 students to this meeting.

 1. It costs about $1,000-$1,300 per student and we will do our best to underwrite much of that cost for students whose papers are accepted.
 Certainly we will pay the $450 registration fee for everybody and offset as much as possible the flight and hotel costs, depending on how many proposals are accepted.

 2. Submitting is easy!
 There are three primary ways for students to participate:

-3. The final deadline for online submission is March 4, 2013.
+3. The final deadline for online submission is March 28, 2016.
 Professor Badenhausen must sign off on your project by sending NCHC an email certifying your project, so let him know what you are up to--otherwise, NCHC will not accept the submission.
 Don't wait until the final deadline to do it.

 4. The NCHC runs hundreds of sessions, so be as creative as you want.
 You can propose a session consisting of just yourself; a session with one, two, or three other students interested in the same topic; or a session with a professor (and other students) from a class.
-See the conference forms for different options and talk to Professors Badenhausen or Goldmsith, who can help shape your proposal.

-7. The deadline for proposals is March 4, 2013, so start early!
+7. The deadline for proposals is March 28, 2016, so start early!